artifacthub/hub/docs/repositories.md

 Once you have added your repository, you are all set up.
 As you add new versions of your charts or even new charts to your repository, they'll be automatically indexed and listed in Artifact Hub.

-### OCI experimental support
+### OCI support

 Artifact Hub is able to process chart repositories stored in [OCI registries](https://github.com/opencontainers/distribution-spec/blob/master/spec.md).
-This feature is experimental and it's subject to change.

 To add a repository stored in a OCI registry, the url used **must** follow the following format: